Alexis Smith

-Margaret Alexis Fitzsimmons-Smith (June 8, 1921 – June 9, 1993) was a Canadian-born American actress and singer.
+Margaret Alexis Smith (June 8, 1921 – June 9, 1993) was an American actress, pin-up girl and singer.
 She appeared in several major Hollywood films in the 1940s and had a notable career on Broadway in the 1970s, winning a Tony Award in 1972 for the Stephen Sondheim-James Goldman musical Follies.

 Early life

-Smith was born in Penticton, British Columbia, to Gladys Mabel Fitz-Simmons (a Canadian) and Alexander Smith (a Scot).
+Margaret Alexis Smith was born in Penticton, British Columbia, on June 8, 1921, the only child of Gladys Mabel Smith (née Fitz-Simmons; a Canadian) and Alexander Smith (a Scot).
 Her family moved to Los Angeles when she was about a year old.
 Her parents both became naturalized U.S. citizens in 1939, through which she derived her United States citizenship.

-Smith grew up in Los Angeles, attending Hollywood High School along with other future talents, including actress Nanette Fabray.
+She grew up in Los Angeles, attending Hollywood High School along with other future talents, including actress Nanette Fabray.
 Smith made her professional debut performing ballet at the Hollywood Bowl.
-She was discovered in 1940 at Los Angeles City College, acting in a school production, by a Warner Brothers' talent scout.
+She was discovered in 1940 at Los Angeles City College, acting in a school production, by a Warner Bros. talent scout.

 Warner Bros

 Early roles

 After being discovered by a talent scout while attending college, Smith was signed to a contract by Warner Bros.
 Her early film roles were uncredited bit parts in films like Lady with Red Hair (1940), She Couldn't Say No (1940), Flight from Destiny (1941), The Great Mr. Nobody (1941), Here Comes Happiness (1941), Affectionately Yours (1941), Singapore Woman (1941), Passage from Hong Kong (1941) and Three Sons o' Guns (1941).
 Her first credited role was in the feature film Dive Bomber (1941), playing the female lead opposite Errol Flynn.
 It was a "decorative" part but the film was very successful.
 Warners decided to build her up as a star.
 She had a support role in The Smiling Ghost (1941) and appeared with her future husband Craig Stevens in Steel Against the Sky (1941), the first time she was top billed.